jeshraghian/snntorch/docs/snntorch.rst

 Neuron models that accelerate training require passing data in parallel.
 Available neurons include:
 * **LeakyParallel** - 1st Order Leaky Integrate-and-Fire Neuron

+Connection primitives:

+* **SynapticDelay** - per-channel axonal / synaptic transmission delay with an optionally learnable delay time.
+Drop it between a connection and a neuron (``fc -> SynapticDelay -> Leaky``) to give a pathway a lag.
+Works step-by-step or on a whole ``(time, batch, channels)`` sequence, and the fractional delay is realised by interpolation so it can be trained by backprop.

 Additional models include spiking-LSTMs and spiking-ConvLSTMs:

 * **SLSTM** - Spiking long short-term memory cell with state-thresholding